smhurf/lewagon_challenges/03-Maths/02-Statistics-Probabilities/01-Mean-Mode-Median-Std/README.md

 Read this [wikipedia article](https://en.wikipedia.org/wiki/Median) to see how the **median** is computed.

-Implement in the file `basic_functions.py` the function `median(samples)`.
+Implement in the file `basic_functions.py` the function `my_median(samples)`.
 The function takes a list as a parameter and return the median of the list.

 ## The Quartiles